Oil3/CodeColors-Quicklook-Syntax-Highlighting/README.md

 **Code Colors - Quicklook Preview plug-in** is a 100% Swift, lightning-fast Quicklook Extension Plug-in for macOS.
 It's a work in progress  using native  syntax highlighting , no JavaScript, no WebKit , no RTF, no external dependencies.

-Lighting-fast means it's there before you hear the sound of the spacebar.
+Lighting-fast means it's there before you hear the sound of the spacebar.  `[slight exageration here]`

 ### Features
 - **Any File Types**: `.swift`, `.py`, `.yaml`, `.xml`, `.json`, as well as files without extensions. --> please tell me what you need.